thirumurthis/Learnings/python/Hosting_python_app_in_oracleCloud.md

-In this blog will demonstrate web scrapping using **Python** and **memcache** to cache specific data for specific duration.
+In this blog will demonstrate web scraping using **Python**.
+Also used **memcache** to cache specific data for a duration of 1 day.

-Here I have used Oracle Cloud to deploy the Python and access the instance from internet.
-This steps can be done in the local system as well.
+I used Oracle Cloud to deploy the application and the instance is accessible from internet.
+This steps can be done in the local machine as well.

-Refer the documentation for creating the Oracle instance at the [Oracle Documentation](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm)
+The Oracle Cloud setup is not detailed here, for setting up the Oracle instance refer [Oracle Documentation](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm).
 - Briefly once the instance is created from the Oracle Web UI interface
   - To access the key using Putty we need to setup the SSH key.
   - Enable the firewall to access the instance from the Internet.